chariotsolutions/phonegap-nfc/README.md

 ## iOS Notes

-Reading NFC NDEF tags is supported on iPhone 7 and iPhone 7 Plus running iOS 11.
-To enable your app to detect NFC tags, the plugin adds the Near Field Communication Tag Reading capability in your Xcode project.
-You must build your application with XCode 9.
-See the [Apple Documentation](http://help.apple.com/xcode/mac/current/#/dev88ff319e7) for more info.
+Reading NFC NDEF tags is supported on iPhone 7 and newer with iOS 11. iOS 13 added support for*writing NDEF messages to NFC tags.and iPhone 7 Plus running iOS 11. iOS 13 also adds the ability to get the UID from some NFC tag types.
+Android can constantly scan for NFC tags and send the results to a listener function.
+On iOS, the user must start a NFC session to scan for a tag.
+The [nfc.scanNdef](#nfcscanndef) and [nfc.scanTag](#nfcscantag) functions start a NFC scanning session and NFC tag is returned to the caller via a Promise.
+If your existing code uses [nfc.beginSession](#nfcbeginsession), you should update it to use `nfc.scanNdef`.

+The `scanNdef` function uses [NFCNDEFReaderSession](https://developer.apple.com/documentation/corenfc/nfcndefreadersession) to detecting NFC Data Exchange Format (NDEF) tags. `scanTag` uses the newer [NFCTagReaderSession](https://developer.apple.com/documentation/corenfc/nfctagreadersession) available in iOS 13 to detect ISO15693, FeliCa, and MIFARE tags.
+The `scanTag` function will include the tag UID and tag type for *some* NFC tags along with the NDEF messages. `scanTag` and can also read some RFID tags without NDEF messsages. `scanTag` will not scan some NDEF tags including Topaz and Mifare Classic.

 Use [nfc.addNdefListener](#nfcaddndeflistener) to read NDEF NFC tags with iOS.
 Unfortunately, iOS also requires you to begin a session before scanning NFC tag.
 The JavaScript API contains two new iOS specific functions [nfc.beginSession](#nfcbeginsession) and [nfc.invalidateSession](#nfcinvalidatesession).

-You must call [nfc.beginSession](#nfcbeginsession) before every scan.
+You must call [nfc.scanNdef](#nfcscanndef) and [nfc.scanTag](#nfcscantag) before every scan.

-The initial iOS version plugin does not support scanning multiple tags (invalidateAfterFirstRead:FALSE) or setting the alertMessage.
-If you have use cases or suggestions on the best way to support multi-read or alert messages, open a ticket for discussion.
+Writing NFC tags on iOS uses the same [nfc.write](#nfcwrite) function as other platforms.
+Although it's the same function, the behavior is differnt on iOS.
+Calling `nfc.write` on an iOS device will start a new scanning session.

 # NFC